 A week ago, I “discovered” a fascinating toy in the web. the Toobaloo.
 It is a simple tube made from plastic with two bent, broadened ends.
 It looks a bit like a telephone handset and “magnifies the voice, making it easier for students to hear the sounds that make up words (phonemes) as they learn to read, spell, or process language.
 In speech therapy, the Toobaloo’s auditory feedback helps improve articulation and phonology.” – so the vendors, and it is used by therapists against auditory processing disorder (APD), dyslexia, and stuttering (see this video).

-If the Toobaloo is successfully used in the treatment of stuttering (I hope this will be evaluated soon), then this can be taken as evidence that (i) enhanced attention to the auditory feedback of speech reduces stuttering and that (ii) the opposite assumption – that stutterers too much rely on auditory feedback, and that fluency-inducing conditions like chorus reading or DAF work by distraction from auditory feedback – are false.Here are two videos about the Toobaloo:
+If the Toobaloo is successfully used in the treatment of stuttering (I hope this will be evaluated soon), then this can be taken as evidence that (i) enhanced attention to the auditory feedback of speech reduces stuttering and that (ii) the opposite assumption – that stutterers too much rely on auditory feedback, and that fluency-inducing conditions like chorus reading or DAF work by distraction from auditory feedback – are false.Here are three videos about the Toobaloo:

 By the way: Lind et al. (2014) demonstrated how much normal fluent speakers rely on auditory feedback: The experimenters covertly manipulated their participants’ auditory feedback in real time so that they said one thing but heard themselves saying something else.
 In 85% of all cases in which the exchange went undetected, the inserted words were experienced as self-produced.
 The results suggest: When we are speaking, we indeed have an idea of the message we are going to tell, but it is the auditory feedback which informs us about what we actually have exactly said.
 I will extensively discuss this study in the next post.